cgarcia2097/8-Pack/ASSEMBLY.md

 * __Joint__ - the place where a component's lead intersects with a through-hole.

 #### Tools required
-* Soldering Iron
+* Soldering iron
-* Soldering Wick
+* Desoldering pump and/or solder wick
-* Soldering Flux
+* Soldering flux
 * Solder
-* Soldering Sponge
+* Soldering sponge
-* Soldering fan (Fume Extractor
+* Soldering fan (Fume Extractor)
 * Phillips head screwdriver

 #### Parts in the kit: